Why a Boring Date Night is Better Than No Date Night

 If we want our marriages to send our “fresh water,” (be healthy, intimate and fun) we must invest freshness consistently.
 Not just when conditions are ideal.

-If we only invest when it’s convenient to do so (when time is right, when there’s no conflict, when everyone and the bank account are healthy), then our marriage will reflect that mixed message.
+If we only invest when it’s convenient to do so (when time is right, when there’s zero (normal marriage) disagreement, when everyone and the bank account are healthy), then our marriage will reflect that mixed message.

 And James says it’s impossible to have a “mixed marriage”.
 (Can a fig tree, my brethren, produce olives, or a vine produce figs?
 Nor can salt water produce fresh.)